elegantchaos/Builder/README.md

 # Builder

+The Swift Package Manager is cool, but rather basic.

+It currently doesn't support running scripts or other tools as part of the build, or have a way to specify configuration settings.

-This is a very simple proof-of-concept implementation of a meta-build command for the Swift Package Manager, as described [in the Swift forums](https://forums.swift.org/t/spm-static-dependencies/10152/35?u=samdeane).
+This is a very simple proof-of-concept implementation of a meta-build command for the Swift Package Manager, which illustrates one way that these features could be added.
+It was originally inspired by [a discussion in the Swift forums](https://forums.swift.org/t/spm-static-dependencies/10152/35?u=samdeane).

-The executable tool built by this package is intended to be used _to build other Swift Package Manager packages_.
+The Builder executable built by this package is intended to be used _to build other Swift Package Manager packages_.

-An example package is provided, which you can run the tool on.
+An example package is provided (in the `Example/` folder), which you can run Builder on.

 The prototype is a standalone tool but obviously a real implementation could be integrated into spm itself.

+Please leave comments and suggestions on the Swift forums, or as [issues in github](https://github.com/elegantchaos/Builder/issues).

-### Building
+### Instructions

-To build & test the builder:
+To build & test Builder:

 ```
 swift package update